shivamdangi7/Watchlist_webpage/README.md

    - Can stop the process anytime with "Stop" button

 ### ✅ Visual Feedback
-- Opened symbols are highlighted in green
+- Symbol cards display colored borders matching their assigned tag
-- Success notifications when folders are added/deleted
+- Success notifications when folders/symbols are added/deleted/tagged
 - Real-time progress tracking for batch opening
-- Confirmation dialogs for destructive actions
+- Confirmation dialogs for destructive actions (delete/remove)
+- Tag buttons highlight when active

 ## How to Use